Making the most of quieter office times in December

 Get Your Final 2019 Budgets Together

-It’s that time of the year where budgets are due for the next year coming!
+It’s that time of the year when budgets are due for the next year coming!
 Utilize this time to map out a plan to do those projects budgeted for.
 Finalize all the budgets with your team, and hold brainstorming sessions to hear any new ideas you may have not thought of.
 This can also be a good time to make plans for cuts for the following year in some areas.

 Make Goals for the 2019 year

 We all make some sort of personal goals for the new year in some fashion.
 It might be a new diet, getting up earlier to work out, or finally starting that one hobby you’ve always wanted to try.
 Why not make some goals for your job?
 This could be related to your tasks, such as meeting or exceeding sales goals by 5%.
-It could also be something as bringing your lunch to work, or being nicer to coworkers.
+It could also be something such as bringing your lunch to work or being nicer to coworkers.
 Whatever you see a need for growth, set a new goal for the year.

 Organize your desk or office space

-There’s something about the new year that makes people want to clean out the old, and bring in the new.
+There’s something about the new year that makes people want to clean out the old and bring in the new.
 Go through your drawers at your desk, or that dreaded file cabinet, and see if there’s anything you can clean out.
 Look at your emails or your files on your computer; is there anything that needs to be deleted, or is there a better way to organize them?

 Take some online training